Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida State Stats and Trends

-- Florida State has three wins against the spread in nine games this season.
+- Florida State has played nine games, with three wins against the spread.

-- This season, the Seminoles have just two ATS wins in five games as an underdog of 2.5 points or more.
+- The Seminoles have been underdogs by 2.5 points or more five times this year and have covered the spread twice.

 - Florida State's games this season have hit the over on four of nine set point totals (44.4%).

-- Florida State is 3-1 against the spread and 3-1 overall when the team scores more than 30.4 points.
+- Florida State is 3-1 against the spread and 3-1 overall in games when it scores more than 30.4 points.

-- Florida State is 2-1 against the spread and 1-2 overall when the team amasses more than 405.2 yards.
+- When Florida State amasses more than 405.2 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Seminoles have turned the ball over 17 times this season, nine more turnovers than the Hurricanes have forced (8).
+- This year the Seminoles have turned the ball over 17 times, nine more than the Hurricanes' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.